International Humanitarian Law (IHL)

 The American Red Cross, in collaboration with the global Red Cross Movement, helps reconnect families that have been separated internationally by armed conflicts, disasters, migration, and other humanitarian crises.
 In situations such as these, normal means of communication break down, families are split up and people go missing.

 How we can help.
-The American Red Cross of the Silicon Valley can:
+The American Red Cross can:

 - locate family members separated internationally by armed conflict and other humanitarian situations;